Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Results and discussion

-Nuclear modification factors of $\pi^0$, $\eta$, and $K_S$ mesons as functions of $p_T$ are shown in Fig.~\ref{fig:Fig5_UU_RAA} for different U$+$U centrality intervals.
+Figure \ref{fig:Fig4_UU_RAA} shows the \raa of $\pi^0$ and $\eta$ mesons as functions of $p_T$ for different U$+$U centrality intervals.
 Results are presented only for the Glauber-1 set, the use of the Glauber-2 set will not change the comparison between different meson species.
-To calculate nuclear modification factors one needs to use the $p$+$p$ differential cross sections obtained at the same energy as the A+A yields.
-RHIC does not have $p$+$p$ data at $\sqrt{s}=192$ GeV, thus the meson cross sections at this energy are estimated assuming their power-law dependence on $\sqrt{s}$, using results at available $\sqrt{s}$ values, as it was done for charged particles at $\sqrt{s}$ = 5.02 TeV in ALICE~\cite{ALICE:2012mj}.
-For $\pi^0$ measurement the interpolation is carried out from the $p$+$p$ data at $\sqrt{s}=62.4$, $200$, and $510$ GeV.
-The results of the recalculation are shown in the Table~\ref{tab:cs_pp192}.
+To calculate \raa one needs to use the $p$+$p$ differential cross sections obtained at the same energy as the $A A$ yields.
+RHIC does not have $p$+$p$ data at $\sqrt{s}=192$ GeV, thus the meson cross sections at this energy are estimated assuming their power-law dependence on $\sqrt{s}$, using results at available $\sqrt{s}$ values, as it was done for charged particles at $\sqrt{s}=5.02$ TeV in ALICE~\cite{ALICE:2012mj}.
+For $\pi^0$ measurement the interpolation is carried out from the $p p$ data at $\sqrt{s}=62.4$, 200, and 510~GeV.
+Table~\ref{tab:cs_pp192} shows the results of the recalculation.